Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 In general, a WordPress website (including your blog, of course) consists of the following parts:

-Make sure that the theme you use has the setting options to customize all the parts above.
+Make sure that the theme you use has the setting options to customize all the above parts.
 This is crucial because as soon as your blog has high enough traffic, you will optimize certain conversions by placing a button or link here and there.

 In a certain case, you may want to create a custom template for the most-visited blog post on your blog to optimize it.
 In a case like this, consider using a theme that comes with a theme builder feature.